pyeve/eve/docs/index.rst

     HTTP/1.1 200 OK

-All you need to bring your API online is a database, a configuration file (defaults to ``settings.py``) and a launch script.
+All you need to bring your API online is a database, a configuration file (defaults to ``settings.py``) or dictionary, and a launch script.
 Overall, you will find that configuring and fine-tuning your API is a very simple process.

 Funding Eve
 -----------